 Gay-friendly Hotels in Oregon

 Let’s start with our gay-friendly hotel in Portland, the Jupiter NEXT.
-The boutique hotel rooms offer great city views in a modern and hip design.
-Our second hotel was located in the middle of the forest in the Umpqua River Valley.
-The Steamboat Inn is a great base to explore the southwestern part of Oregon.
-Before we went back to Portland, we spend a couple of nights at the Pacific Seashore at the Salishan Resort & Spa where we enjoyed a zip line tour and access to the Spa.
-There are even more LGBTQ+ friendly hotels across Oregon which we have to test for you the next time we are there!
+The hotel rooms offer great city views in a modern and hip design.
+Our second hotel was right in the middle of the forest in the Umpqua River Valley.
+The Steamboat Inn is a beautiful base to explore the southwestern part of Oregon.
+Before we went back to Portland, we spent a couple of nights at the Pacific Seashore.
+The Salishan Resort & Spa took good care of us with an adventurous but cute aerial parkour and access to their beautiful Spa.

-How gay-friendly is Oregon and the USA?
+How LGBTIQ+ friendly is the USA?